How to prepare for a Graduate Interview?

 A graduate interview is a verbal interaction.
 It requires verbal practice.
 That seems simple, but it is overlooked by the vast majority of candidates.
 You need to practice your key examples and answer out loud.
 Talk to a friend, talk to a family member, talk to yourself.
 Just talk.
 And not just at the end of your preparation.
 Talk out your answers from day one.
 It will considerably speed up the process.

-Scripting your answers and learning them off makes you sound rehearsed and it’s difficult to remember.
+Scripting your answers and learning them off by heart makes you sound rehearsed and it’s difficult to remember.
 Thinking your answers through in your head is next to useless.
 The only effective way to prepare is to practice answering the question.
 Talk until you are tired of hearing your own voice.
 And then practice ten more times.

-You will need to deliver the answers on the day, under pressure.
-So you need a muscle memory of saying them out loud.
+You will need to deliver the answers on the day, under pressure, so you need a muscle memory of saying them out loud.

 Research the company: